C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/disarm-cyber-disinfo-attacks/campaign-brief.md

 linkTitle: "Disarm cyber disinformation attacks"
 type: docs
 hide_feedback: true
+description: "How can we prevent attempts to destabilize Cardano through Distributed Denial of Truth (DDoT) attack scenarios?"
 ---
 How can we prevent attempts to destabilize Cardano through Distributed Denial of Truth (DDoT) attack scenarios?